American Knife and Tool Institute

 Most violations of knife restrictions are Class 1 Misdemeanors punishable by confinement in jail for not more than one year and /or a fine not to exceed $2,500.

 A violation of 18.2-311.
-Prohibiting the selling or having in possession blackjacks, etc. is a Class 4 Misdemeanor punishable by a fine not to exceed $250.
+Prohibiting the selling or having in possession blackjacks, etc., is a Class 4 Misdemeanor punishable by a fine not to exceed $250.

-Updated July 1, 2022, by Daniel C. Lawson
+Updated July 1, 2023.

 This information is presented as a brief synopsis of the law and not as legal advice.
 AKTI is not, and cannot be, a legal service provider.
 Use of the site does not create a lawyer/client relationship.
 Laws are interpreted differently by enforcement officers, prosecuting attorneys, and judges.
 AKTI suggests that you consult legal counsel for guidance.